 Also of interest is that West Point has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, West Point is a great place for families with children to consider.
-First of all, many other families with children live here, making West Point a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, West Point has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+West Point is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, West Point’s overall crime rate is lower than average for the country.

 The per capita income in West Point in 2022 was $39,736, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $158,944 for a family of four.
 However, West Point contains both very wealthy and poor people as well.